xetdata/pyxet/README.md

 info["random_state"] = random_state
 info['features'] = features
 info['target'] = target

+results = pd.DataFrame([{'accuracy': info['accuracy'],
+                         'precision': info['macro avg']['precision'],
+                         'recall': info['macro avg']['recall']}])

+### persist model and metrics to XetHub ###
+# Assuming the branch exists, we can write to it the model and the metrics
+fs = pyxet.XetFS()
+with fs.transaction("xdssio/titanic/experiment-1/"):
+    fs.mkdirs("xdssio/titanic/experiment-1/metrics", exist_ok=True)
+    fs.mkdirs("xdssio/titanic/experiment-1/models", exist_ok=True)
+    results.to_csv(fs.open("xdssio/titanic/experiment-2/metrics/results.csv", "w"), index=False)  # write results
+    pickle.dump(model, fs.open("xdssio/titanic/experiment-1/models/model.pickle", 'wb'))  # save model
+    json.dump(info, fs.open("xdssio/titanic/experiment-1/metrics/info.json", 'w'))  # any other metadata

+# Load model in an inference server
+import pyxet
+import pickle

+model = pickle.load(fs.open("xdssio/titanic/experiment-1/models/model.pickle", 'rb'))  # RandomForestClassifier()

+# Compare results across branches
+import pyxet
+import pandas as pd

+dfs = []
+for branch in ['experiment-1', 'experiment-2']:
+    df = pd.read_csv(f"xet://xdssio/titanic.git/{branch}/metrics/results.csv")
+    df['branch'] = branch
+    dfs.append(df)
+pd.concat(dfs)

+"""
+   accuracy  precision    recall        branch
+0  0.731844   0.724591  0.715573  experiment-1
+0  0.631844   0.724591  0.715573  experiment-2
+"""
 ```

 ## Contributing & Getting Help

 This project is just getting started.
-We were so eager to get pyxet out that we have not gotten all the code over to this repository yet.
+We were so eager to get pyxet out that we have not gotten all the code over to
+this repository yet.
 We will bring the code here very soon.
-We fully intend to develop this package in public under the BSD license.
+We fully intend to develop this package in public under the
+BSD license.

-In the coming days we will add a roadmap to make it easier to know when pyxet features are being implemented and how you can help.
+In the coming days we will add a roadmap to make it easier to know when pyxet features are being implemented and how you
+can help.

 For now, join our [Discord server](https://discord.gg/KCzmjDaDdC) to talk with us.
-We have ambitious plans and some very useful features under development / partially working (ex. write back to XetHub repos, easy commit messages, stream repositories locally, easily load the same file across Git branches, and more).
+We have ambitious plans and some very
+useful features under development / partially working (ex. write back to XetHub repos, easy commit messages, stream
+repositories locally, easily load the same file across Git branches, and more).